neringabickmore/moneypot/testing.md

 ### Testing undertaken on Mobile ##

-All steps below were followed repeatidly to test the game on Huawei P20, Samsung A50 and iPhone 8s.
+All steps below were followed repeatedly to test the game on Huawei P20, Samsung A50, and iPhone 8s.

 - Responsive design

-  - The users on all above devices could clearly see game dashboard at the top of the screen.
-I have purposely implemented game display with the scrol option to allow more interation for the user.
+  - The users on all the above devices could see the game dashboard at the top of the screen.
+I have purposely implemented a game display with the scroll option to allow more interaction for the user.
-  - On all devices game console could easily fit without a scroll which was most important to me.
+  - On all devices, game console could easily fit without a scroll which was most important to me.
   - Coin buttons were large enough to be clicked on as well as the sum and price tags are at the right size for the user of the aimed aged.
   - Footer remains static at the bottom of the page and gives the finishing touch to the page.
   - I have confirmed that the font sizes are responsive on smaller screens.

-- User friendly display
+- User-friendly display

-  - I have listened to feedback from various users in relation to the friendliness of the dislpay which as all positive.
+  - I have listened to feedback from various users about to the friendliness of the display which as all positive.
-  - The buttons were tested and are large enough to be clicked on and icons chosen are self explanatory.
+  - The buttons were tested and are large enough to be clicked on and the icons chosen are self-explanatory.

 - Interactive games console